 Hopefully, one or more of these color palettes has you inspired for your next design.
 And the journey doesn’t stop here.
 Color might be a complex design element, but we have plenty of resources to help keep the learning going.

-With our color palette generator, you can craft a palette from one of your very own images, or tap in our friends at Unsplash for a stock photo that says exactly what you want your brand to say.
+With our color palette generator, you can craft a palette from one of your very own images, or tap in our massive Shutterstock photo library and find a pic that says exactly what you want your brand to say.
 If you’re looking for exact colors, we’ll show you how to find them by using hex codes.
 We’re ready and willing to be your color concierge and help you turn great ideas into unforgettable designs!